nazaretcaballo-CX/entrypoints-CMS/en-US/como-crear-editar-un-entrypoint.md

 ![](.gitbook/assets/carousel_images.png)

-{% hint style = "info"%}: nerd: Remember that the required image is the one in **Set image**, on the left-hand side of the page.
-If you only include the Dark image, you will be asked to also include the Default Image. {% endhint%}
+{% hint style = "info" %}: nerd: Remember that the required image is the one in **Set image**, on the left-hand side of the page.
+If you only include the Dark image, you will be asked to also include the Default Image. {% endhint %}

 #### **Tracking data**